Skip to main content

 SPP Selected

-This area displays the currently selected speed profile file (.spp) that was chosen during startup.
-To change the profile, press the New SPP button, which will open the Select Speed Profile menu.
+This area displays the currently selected speed profile file (.spp) that was chosen during the start-up.
+You can change the profile by pressing on the New SPP button, which will open the Select Speed Profile menu.

-To add a new speed profile to the list, you need to remove the SD card, insert it into a computer and place the required file(s) on the root directory of the SD card.
-The available speed profiles will be refreshed once you insert the SD card back in the unit.
-If you are already in the Select Speed Profile menu, press the Refresh button at the bottom of the screen to manually update the available profiles.
-Reset.png
+The list of available speed profiles will be refreshed when you insert the SD card back in the unit.
+If you are already in the Select Speed Profile menu, you must tap on the Refresh button at the bottom of the screen.
+This will manually update the available profiles.

-Driver Selected
+Select Driver

 VBOX Touch Speed Profiler Driver Name.png

-Driver names are stored in the saved '_driverlist.txt' file on the root directory of the SD card.
-You can open this file on a computer to edit it to enter names longer than 3 characters if necessary.
-The available driver names will be refreshed once you insert the SD card back in to the unit.
-If you are already in the Select Driver menu, press the Refresh button at the bottom of the screen to manually update the driver names.
+The list of available driver names will be refreshed once the SD card is inserted back in to the unit.
+If you are already in the Select Driver menu, you must tap on the Refresh button in the bottom left corner of the screen to manually update the driver names.

 General Settings